Who are the Students of Yogi Bhajan?

-Our Mission is to protect the legacy of the Siri Singh Sahib, Yogi Bhajan; honor his integrity; and share the totality of his Teachings in their integrated and unadulterated form.
+Our Mission is to preserve and protect the legacy of the Siri Singh Sahib, Yogi Bhajan; honor his integrity; and share the totality of his Teachings in their integrated and unadulterated form.
 Through the attainment of our Mission, we envision humanity finally living to the Healthy, Happy and Holy ideal.

 Who We Are

 We honor the integrity of the Siri Singh Sahib, Yogi Bhajan and are dedicated to living, preserving, and protecting the purity of his sacred teachings and are committed to sharing them openly to inspire humanity to live healthy, happy and holy lives.
 We walk on and provide a path for humanity to excel as well balanced, strong and self-fulfilled human beings, who strive to live to serve the longing of their souls and share their happiness and well-being with others.

 - We see God in all.
 “If you can’t see God in All, you can’t see God at All.” ~ Yogi Bhajan